Seeking Sarnath: Where the Buddha First Taught Wisdom

-My Sarnath day trip was an impromptu decision.
-That day, I actually intended to explore more of old Varanasi - specifically the festival that was going to be observed in the Kashi Vishwanath temple.
-It should be an interesting cultural experience, and Najindran had not taken me there during our tour of Varanasi the previous day.
+My day trip to Sarnath was an impromptu decision.
+That day, I actually intended to explore more of old Varanasi – specifically the festival that was going to be observed in Kashi Vishwanath temple.
+It should be an interesting cultural experience.
+Besides, Najindran had not taken me there during our tour of Varanasi the previous day.

-So, after a bit of breakfast on the steps of Dashashwamedh Ghat, watching the festive umbrellas lining the banks of the Ganges, I headed back into the warrens of the city towards the most important Shiva temple of Varanasi.
+So, after a bit of breakfast on the steps of Dashashwamedh Ghat, where festive umbrellas lined the banks of the Ganges, I headed back into the warrens of the city towards the most important Shiva temple of Varanasi.

 - Kashi Vishawanath on a Festival Day